joe-tito/hashicorp-vault-nodejs-example/README.md

 Deleting secret name: hello
 ```

-You can also login to the Vault UI to verify that the secret created in this example was stored successful. http://127.0.0.1:8200/ui
+To validate the KV was written successfully, you can also:

+- Login to the Vault UI: http://127.0.0.1:8200/ui
+- Verify via the command line `vault read kv secret/hello`